speakeasy-api/openapi-directory/SDKs/amazonaws.com/elasticloadbalancingv2/2015-12-01/typescript/README.md

 * `getDescribeLoadBalancerAttributes` - <p>Describes the attributes for the specified Application Load Balancer, Network Load Balancer, or Gateway Load Balancer.</p> <p>For more information, see the following:</p> <ul> <li> <p> <a href="https://docs.aws.amazon.com/elasticloadbalancing/latest/application/application-load-balancers.html#load-balancer-attributes">Load balancer attributes</a> in the <i>Application Load Balancers Guide</i> </p> </li> <li> <p> <a href="https://docs.aws.amazon.com/elasticloadbalancing/latest/network/network-load-balancers.html#load-balancer-attributes">Load balancer attributes</a> in the <i>Network Load Balancers Guide</i> </p> </li> <li> <p> <a href="https://docs.aws.amazon.com/elasticloadbalancing/latest/gateway/gateway-load-balancers.html#load-balancer-attributes">Load balancer attributes</a> in the <i>Gateway Load Balancers Guide</i> </p> </li> </ul>
 * `getDescribeLoadBalancers` - Describes the specified load balancers or all of your load balancers.
 * `getDescribeRules` - Describes the specified rules or the rules for the specified listener.
 You must specify either a listener or one or more rules.
-* `getDescribeSslPolicies` - <p>Describes the specified policies or all policies used for SSL negotiation.</p> <p>For more information, see <a href="https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html#describe-ssl-policies">Security policies</a> in the <i>Application Load Balancers Guide</i> or <a href="https://docs.aws.amazon.com/elasticloadbalancing/latest/network/create-tls-listener.html#describe-ssl-policies">Security policies</a> in the <i>Network Load Balancers Guide</i>.</p>
+* `getDescribeSSLPolicies` - <p>Describes the specified policies or all policies used for SSL negotiation.</p> <p>For more information, see <a href="https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html#describe-ssl-policies">Security policies</a> in the <i>Application Load Balancers Guide</i> or <a href="https://docs.aws.amazon.com/elasticloadbalancing/latest/network/create-tls-listener.html#describe-ssl-policies">Security policies</a> in the <i>Network Load Balancers Guide</i>.</p>
 * `getDescribeTags` - Describes the tags for the specified Elastic Load Balancing resources.
 You can describe the tags for one or more Application Load Balancers, Network Load Balancers, Gateway Load Balancers, target groups, listeners, or rules.
 * `getDescribeTargetGroupAttributes` - <p>Describes the attributes for the specified target group.</p> <p>For more information, see the following:</p> <ul> <li> <p> <a href="https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html#target-group-attributes">Target group attributes</a> in the <i>Application Load Balancers Guide</i> </p> </li> <li> <p> <a href="https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-target-groups.html#target-group-attributes">Target group attributes</a> in the <i>Network Load Balancers Guide</i> </p> </li> <li> <p> <a href="https://docs.aws.amazon.com/elasticloadbalancing/latest/gateway/target-groups.html#target-group-attributes">Target group attributes</a> in the <i>Gateway Load Balancers Guide</i> </p> </li> </ul>
 * `getDescribeTargetGroups` - Describes the specified target groups or all of your target groups.
 By default, all target groups are described.
 Alternatively, you can specify one of the following to filter the results: the ARN of the load balancer, the names of one or more target groups, or the ARNs of one or more target groups.
 * `getModifyTargetGroup` - Modifies the health checks used when evaluating the health state of the targets in the specified target group.
 * `getRemoveTags` - Removes the specified tags from the specified Elastic Load Balancing resources.
 You can remove the tags for one or more Application Load Balancers, Network Load Balancers, Gateway Load Balancers, target groups, listeners, or rules.
-* `getSetIpAddressType` - Sets the type of IP addresses used by the subnets of the specified Application Load Balancer or Network Load Balancer.
+* `getSetIpAddressType` - Sets the type of IP addresses used by the subnets of the specified load balancer.
 * `getSetSecurityGroups` - <p>Associates the specified security groups with the specified Application Load Balancer.
 The specified security groups override the previously associated security groups.</p> <p>You can't specify a security group for a Network Load Balancer or Gateway Load Balancer.</p>
 * `postAddListenerCertificates` - <p>Adds the specified SSL server certificate to the certificate list for the specified HTTPS or TLS listener.</p> <p>If the certificate in already in the certificate list, the call is successful but the certificate is not added again.</p> <p>For more information, see <a href="https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html">HTTPS listeners</a> in the <i>Application Load Balancers Guide</i> or <a href="https://docs.aws.amazon.com/elasticloadbalancing/latest/network/create-tls-listener.html">TLS listeners</a> in the <i>Network Load Balancers Guide</i>.</p>
 * `postAddTags` - <p>Adds the specified tags to the specified Elastic Load Balancing resource.
 You can tag your Application Load Balancers, Network Load Balancers, Gateway Load Balancers, target groups, listeners, and rules.</p> <p>Each tag consists of a key and an optional value.
 If a resource already has a tag with the same key, <code>AddTags</code> updates its value.</p>